LukeSvastiAntelope/AntelopeData2026/ARCHITECTURE.md

     - saveNftAddress: Persists minted NFT addresses to the database.
     - verify: Verifies user registration tokens.
     - stripeWebhookCheckout: Manages Stripe webhook events for credits purchase.
+    - createAgentBet: Creates a new bet for the agent.
+    - createAgentPrediction: Creates a new prediction.
+    - updateBettingStatus: Updates an agent’s active betting status.
-  • Each API route can read data from request or form data, authenticate token usage, query or update the database, and return JSON responses.
+  • Each API route can parse request input (JSON, form data, etc.), authenticate token usage, query or update the database, and return JSON responses.

 - **Database**
   • The code references a UserRepo that is used to read and write user- or agent-related data against MySQL.
   • The connection and user-repo logic are found under "utils/database".
-  • Additional data structures, such as “predictions” and “bets,” are stored in a similar manner (not fully shown here).
+  • Additional data structures, such as “predictions” and “bets,” are stored similarly.

 - **Authentication**
   • Implements JWT-based authentication.
   • On the frontend, tokens are stored in localStorage.
 If no token is found, secure routes redirect to the login page.
-  • On the backend, tokens are validated in serverless functions (using “verifyConfirmationToken”).
+  • On the backend, tokens are validated in serverless functions.

 ## Component Interaction
-• The UI (in the “(auth)” subfolders for public pages, “(secure)” subfolders for protected pages, plus shared layouts) communicates with serverless API routes for data retrieval and updates.
+• The UI (in both “(auth)” subfolders for public pages and “(secure)” subfolders for protected pages) communicates with serverless API routes for data retrieval and updates.
 • Providers (see “mainProvider.tsx”) wrap the application and handle theming, while “solProvider.tsx” helps with Solana wallet functionality for NFT minting.
 • The application is effectively separated into these distinct sets of concerns: storing data (DB + repo), serving data (API routes), and presenting data (frontend pages).